p1ng-request/docs/templates/IPyWidgets/IPyWidgets_Create_input_text_and_submit_button.md

 **Author:** [Ismail CHIHAB](https://www.linkedin.com/in/ismail-chihab-4b0a04202/)

-This notebook creates an input text area and a submit button to get your input.
+**Description:** This notebook demonstrates how to use IPyWidgets to create an interactive input text box and submit button.

 ## Input